howardck/BezierBlobs/README.md

-*Everything you always wanted to know about SwiftUI, superellipses, animated blobbie-type things, and the intersection thereof.*
+*Everything you always wanted to know about SwiftUI, superellipses, animated blobbie-type things, and the intersection thereof.
+More generally, how to smooth and animate SwiftUI `Shape` objects whose paths consist primarily of computed vertices.*

 <br/>